kevva/github-repositories/readme.md

 Type: `string`

 Token to authenticate with.
+Use this to increase the request count.
+Github supports up to 60 unauthenticated request per hour.
+This is also required for accessing private repos.

-If you don't have one you can generate a new one [here](https://github.com/settings/tokens/new).
+If you don't have a token you can generate a new one [here](https://github.com/settings/tokens/new).

 #### cb(err, data)